project-faros/faros.dev/source/operate.rst

 .. code-block:: bash

-  oc patch storageclass ocs-storagecluster-cephfs -p '{"metadata": {"annotations": {"storageclass.kubernetes.io/is-default-class": "false"}}}'
+  oc patch storageclass ocs-storagecluster-cephfs -p '{"metadata": {"annotations": {"storageclass.kubernetes.io/is-default-class": "true"}}}'

 There is currently a known issue with storage that causes some nuisance warnings to be thrown.
 If the *lib-bucket-provisioner* operator is flapping on